Lucy-Family-Institute/presqt/docs/target_integration.rst

                 # Process to upload metadata goes here.

                 # If you want to upload the extra metadata to fields supported by your API
                 # you will have to add that functionality as well.
+The extra valuees are stored
+                in metadata_dict['extra_metadata].
 IE:
                 update_project_with_metadata(url, metadata_dict['extra_metadata'])

 3. Add the resource upload and upload metadata functions to  ``presqt/api_v1/utilities/utils/function_router.py``